keystonejs/keystone/docs/guides/prisma.md

 ## Create a new app

 We'll start by creating a new Keystone application using `yarn create`.
-Run the following command and select `PostgreSQL` as your database type and the `Todo` application as your starter project.
+Run the following command:

 ```
 yarn create keystone-app my-app
 ```

+ * Call your project `my-app`
+ * Select `PostgreSQL` as your database type.
+ * You will need to provide a database location to connect to.
+Follow the instructions [here](/docs/quick-start/adapters.md) if you need help setting up your database.
+ * Select `Todo` application as your starter project.

 This will create a fresh project for you, which uses the `knex` database adapter.
 We're going to take this project and modify it to use the Prisma adapter.